-It was not like the well cared for, ruler-straight rows of tomatoes and swiss chard in my grandmother Florence’s sunny little garden.
+Untermyer’s garden was not like the well cared for, ruler-straight rows of tomatoes and swiss-chard in my grandmother Florence’s sunny little garden.

 Her garden was tended to with love.
-This one seemed to be tended with a brooding, pernicious will from the shadows of the woods.
+This one seemed to be tended with a brooding, pernicious will hiding in the shadows of its’ trees.

 My brother must have been thinking the same thing.
-We both stopped walking when we stepped through the gate.
+We both stopped walking the moment we stepped through the gate.

 Thinking my dad might also be afraid of what lied ahead, I looked up at his face.
-But he was not.
-He was gazing through the tree at the top of the stairs.
-His eyes showed determination and his physicality forward motion as he studied the path ahead.
+He was gazing through the trees at the top of the stairs.
+His eyes showed determination and his physicality had a definite forward motion as he studied the path ahead.

 He looked down at me and smiled.
-“Don’t worry, follow him,” he said and put his big hand on my shoulder.
+“Don’t worry, follow me.” he said and put his big hand on my shoulder.

 In that moment, I was transformed.
 His expression of self-assurance and that gesture of reassurance, sent an invisible arc of confidence into me.
 Somehow, he handed on a small piece of his maturity, his ability to face and master things that appeared daunting.
 The wall in the woods and the malevolent undergrowth were no longer the things of fear and apprehension.
 If he could take these on, I could too.